df49b9cd/Dixie/CONTRIBUTING.md

-# Contributing to Project Nika
+# Contributing to Project Dixie

 Thanks for helping build a Roslyn-powered Prettier plugin for C#!
 This guide explains how to get your environment ready, the workflows we follow, and the quality checks every change must pass.